Slusheeking/INAVVI_0.0.1/docs/12_production_readiness.md

-# AI Trading System Production Readiness Plan
+# Production Readiness

-## Executive Summary
+## 1. Introduction

-This document outlines a comprehensive plan to make our AI Trading System production-ready by aligning our current implementation with the optimization plan.
+This document outlines a comprehensive plan to make the Autonomous Trading System production-ready.
 It identifies gaps in the current system, provides detailed implementation steps, and prioritizes tasks to ensure a robust, high-performance trading system capable of maximizing dollar profit while managing risk effectively.

-## System Architecture Overview
+## 2. System Architecture Overview

 ```mermaid
 flowchart TD